ncatlab/nlab-content/pages/1/8/8/9/9881/content.md

 ### General
  {#General}

+Introduction:

+* Chrysoula Markou: *An introduction to string states and their interactions* &lbrack;[arXiv:2602.05173](https://arxiv.org/abs/2602.05173)&rbrack;

 A comprehensive account of the [[superstring]] [[S-matrix]] may be obtained from combining the general idea presented in

 * {#Polchinski01} [[Joseph Polchinski]], section 12.5 of vol 2 of _String theory_, Cambridge Monographs on Mathematical Physics (2001)